Studio20-2017/sanctuary/rosa.md

 		<td style="color:#450920; text-align:right;">opposed</td>
 	</tr>
 </table>
-<p class="gallup2">Finally, they asked Americans how they would feel about their own states taking in 10,000 “displaced persons from Europe":
+<p class="gallup2">And in 1947, they asked Americans how they would feel about their own states taking in 10,000 “displaced persons from Europe":
 </p>
 <table class="gallupnos">
 	<tr>